-Click the joystick to bring up the 'add new tool' menu.
+Tap the screen to bring up the 'add new tool' menu.

 Tools can apply to a single page or all pages.

 You can have up to 8 tools in use on a page at the same time (this includes the Global tools).